-Adam optimizer [14] is adopted to train the model along with our customized loss function (section IV).
+For training the model, an Adam optimizer [14] is adopted along with our customized loss function (section IV).
 The DCNN is trained for 1000 epochs with batch size of 128.
-After training the DCNN, it is deployed for predicting the appropriate TM.
+After training the DCNN, it is deployed for predicting the appropriate TMs.